 What is notable is that this rise-peak-fall pathway took around a century in all cases.
 This long trajectory has had major health impacts for the populations of rich countries today.

 The rise, peak then decline of smoking in rich countries took around a century.
 A long trajectory with severe health impacts.

 This timescale is important when we consider low-to-middle income countries today: if they are to avoid the scale of the health consequences seen by rich countries, they must move through this pathway much quicker.
 The positive news is that most have – smoking is already falling in most countries today.

-We see that most countries lie above the grey line: this means the share of adults who smoke has declined in most countries in the world over the past 16 years.
-This is a surprising fact to many, since it means smoking prevalence is not only falling in high-income countries, but also at low-to-middle incomes.10
+We see that most countries lie above the grey line: this means the share of adults who smoke has declined in most countries in the world over the past decade.
+This is a surprising fact to many, since it means smoking prevalence is not only falling in high-income countries, but also at low-to-middle incomes.5

 Low-to-middle income countries have effectively ‘leapfrogged’ the century-long rise-peak-decline pathway of rich countries.
 Almost everywhere, smoking is on the decline.